dannysepler/refactoring-workshop/5_ast/README.md

 Run `pip install astpretty` before using this section!

+Also, while this section is written about python, the concepts are true of most code formatters in other languages.
+All languages have some sort of abstract syntax tree.

 ## Introduction

 You may be wondering how a tool like `black` or `pyupgrade` works.
 It's much more complicated than the simple refactors we've done with `sed`.
-It also seems to contain some knowledge of the python language, since it know what's in a comment, etc!
+It also seems to contain some knowledge of the python language, since it knows what's in a comment, etc!

 The answer is that these tools know about Python's "Abstract Syntax Tree", or the grammar (syntax) of a given python module, parsable via a tree.